WarrenMfg/WarrenMfg/README.md

 ## **👋 Hi, I’m Kent**

-> A technical program director and mentor with 20+ years leading digital products.
+> A creative technologist and mentor with 20+ years leading digital products.

 ### 😎 Career Highlights